-Check-Off
+ARTICLE 5 Check-Off

 - 5.1 During the term of this Agreement the University will deduct, on a prorated weekly basis the initiation fee (if any) and the current regular monthly membership dues for that month from the weekly wages of each employee who individually and voluntarily authorizes such deductions in writing in a form acceptable to the University.
 The amount of the initiation fee and of the regular monthly membership dues of each such employee shall be certified in writing to the University by the Business Agent or the Business Manager of the appropriate Union.
-No deductions shall be made on account of assessments, fines, or back dues. - 5.2 The University will pay the amounts so deducted each month to the Union as instructed by the Business Agent or the Business Manager of the appropriate Union.
+No deduc- - 5.2 The University will pay the amounts so deducted each month to the Union as instructed by the Business Agent or the Business Manager of the appropriate Union.